Getting started with DataSphere

-- On the Billing, make sure that a billing account is linked and that its status is
+- On the billing page, make sure you linked a billing account and it has the

 Create a project

-- (optional) Enter the Description of the project.
+- (Optional) Enter a description of the project.

-Popular packages for data analysis and machine learning are pre-installed and ready for use: view the list.
+Popular packages for data analysis and machine learning are pre-installed and ready for use, see the list.

 You can install missing packages using the pip package manager.

 Write the following command in the notebook cell:

 %pip install <Package name>